notguoxin/custom-webui/README.md

 > [!WARNING]
-> Not tested for production use.
+> Not tested for production use. \
+> May introduce bugs that is not present in the original [Open WebUI](https://github.com/open-webui/open-webui).

 # Custom WebUI 👋
 A heavily simplified version of [Open WebUI](https://github.com/open-webui/open-webui)